Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Tree-Level Analysis of M o bius Domain Wall Fermions with the SF boundary condition

-From the left panel (\ref{fig:PropSdSp11}), we see that the propagator with the standard domain wall fermion ($b_j=1,c_j=0$) converges to the continuum limit properly.
-On the other hand, in the right panel (\ref{fig:PropBdSp11}), the propagator with the Bori\c{c}i domain wall fermion ($b_j=1,c_j=1$)~\cite{Borici:1999zw,Borici:1999da,Borici:2004pn} does not converge to the continuum line.
-To check the boundary effect further we plot the Dirac propagator propagating from $m_4=2$ in Figure~\ref{fig:COMPAREPROPT2}.
+From the left panel (\ref{fig:PropSdSp11}), we see that the propagator with the standard domain wall fermion ($b_j=1, c_j=0$) converges to the continuum limit properly.
+On the other hand, in the right panel (\ref{fig:PropBdSp11}) the propagator with the Bori\c{c}i domain wall fermion ($b_j=1,c_j=1$)~\cite{Borici:1999zw,Borici:1999da,Borici:2004pn} does not converge to the continuum line.
+To check the boundary effect further, we plot the Dirac propagator propagating from $m_4=2$ in Figure~\ref{fig:COMPAREPROPT2}.
 The left panel (\ref{fig:PropSdSp11T2}) shows the standard domain wall fermion and is consistent with the continuum limit.
 The Bori\c{c}i domain wall fermion in the right panel (\ref{fig:PropBdSp11T2}) is now consistent with the continuum limit.
-We observe the same behavior for other non-zero spin components that touching the surface time slices $n_4=1$ or $n_4=N_T-1$ (interior time surfaces of the SF boundary condition).
-This behavior is common to other MDWFs with $c_j\ne 0$.
-Thus the boundary effect at the tree-level exists for the MDWFs with $c_j\ne 0$.
-The boundary coefficient $c_{\mathrm{SF}}$ can be tuned to eliminate the boundary $O(a)$ error, however the discrepancy does not proportional to $a$ as seen in Figure~\ref{fig:PropBdSp11} and cannot be removed by tuning $c_{\mathrm{SF}}$.
+Although the boundary coefficient $c_{\mathrm{SF}}$ can be tuned to eliminate the boundary $O(a)$ error, it is seen from Figure~\ref{fig:PropBdSp11} that the discrepancy is not proportional to $a$ and cannot be removed by tuning $c_{\mathrm{SF}}$.
+We have shown the propagator in the vanishing background field so far, the same behavior is seen on the non-zero background field defined by Eqs.~(\ref{eq:CFIELD})--(\ref{eq:BoundaryPhase}) with $\eta=0$, in which the color degeneracy is resolved.

-In order to see the property of the discrepancy further, we investigate the ratio of the propagator of the Bori\c{c}i domain wall fermion to that of the continuum theory.
-Figure~\ref{fig:COMPAREPROPTUNET1} shows the real part of the spin $(1,1)$-component of the propagator with the Bori\c{c}i DWF with the tuned $c_{\mathrm{SF}}$ parameter, $c_{\mathrm{SF}}=0.4167$, which is determined by the PCAC relation to be described in the next subsection.
-The discrepancy still remains (Fig.~\ref{fig:PropBdTuneSp11}) even with the tuned $c_{\mathrm{SF}}$.
-Figure~\ref{fig:PropRatioBdTuneSp11} shows the time dependence of the ratio.
-The discrepancy is constant in time.
-We observe that the constant value is common to the other spin components and other source time $m_4=N_T-1$.

-We found that this inconsistency of the propagator touching the surface time slices at $n_4=1$ or $n_4=N_T-1$ are common to other MDWFs with $c_j\ne 0$.
-The propagator we showed so far is without the background field.
-With the SF background field, the same behavior is observed for the MDWFs with $c_j\ne 0$.
-A constant factor discrepancy in the continuum limit remains in the propagator touching the surface time slices at $n_4=1$ or $n_4=N_T-1$.
-This strongly suggests the boundary effect introduced by Eq.~(\ref{eq:BSF}).